Postural orthostatic tachycardia syndrome (POTS) is a circulatory condition that involves the autonomic nervous systems.

 It is also defined as:

-An increase in heart rate of ≥ 30 beats/min when moving from a recumbent to a standing position (or ≥ 40 beats/min in individuals aged 12-19 years).
+An increase in heart rate of ≥ 30 beats/min when moving from a recumbent to a standing position (or ≥ 40 beats/min in individuals aged 12-19 years) held for more than 30 seconds.

 The absence of orthostatic (standing) hypotension (low blood pressure) (> 20 mm Hg drop in systolic blood pressure) is required.